 PLANNING A TRIP TO UZBEKISTAN

-When travelling in Uzbekistan, you need to be registered by hotels or other licensed places to stay.
+When traveling in Uzbekistan, you need to be registered by hotels or other licensed places to stay.
 Every day, your hostel/hotel will give you a registration paper saying you are staying there.
 Take care of those small pieces of paper because police officers will ask for them when you leave the country.
 Most of the hotels will refuse to register you when you don’t have previous registration papers.

 Related: A Complete Guide to Uzbekistan